NYPL/drb-etl-pipeline/README.md

 ![ETL_Pipeline_Tests](https://github.com/NYPL/drb-etl-pipeline/workflows/ETL_Pipeline_Tests/badge.svg)

 A containerized python application for importing data from multiple source projects and transforming this data into a unified format that can be accessed via an API (which powers [Digital Research Books Beta](http://digital-research-books-beta.nypl.org/)).
+The application runs a set of individual processes that can be orchestrated with AWS ECS, Kubernetes, or run as standalone processes.

+The overall goal of this project is to provide access to the universe of open source and public domain monographs through a single portal, making it much easier for researchers, students, and others to discover obscure works and newly digitized materials that they may otherwise be unaware of.

 ## Process Overview